neuralsorcerer/kvpress/README.md

 - `TOVAPress`: attention weight of the last query averaged across heads ([paper](https://arxiv.org/abs/2401.06104))
 - `ObservedAttentionPress`: average attention weight observed during in pre-filling phase (similar to [H2O](https://arxiv.org/abs/2306.14048))

-Some presses relying on a different logic:
+Some presses rely on a different logic:
 - `ThinKPress`: compress the dimensions of the keys based on the channel attention score on the last queries ([paper](https://arxiv.org/pdf/2407.21018))
 - `SimLayerKVPress`: identify "lazy" layers, and apply the StreamingLLM approach to them ([paper](https://arxiv.org/abs/2410.13846))